 How can the event of the sun standing still for a day in Joshua 10:12-14 be explained scientifically/theologically?

-Miracle of Hailstones.
-There are two obvious miracles here.
-The first is the hailstorm that killed many soldiers in the invading armies.
-While most hailstorms contain small frozen globs of water, these hailstones must have been very large.
-A miracle occurred that afternoon when the hailstones fell from the sky.
-But the miracle was not the size of the hailstones that killed many in the armies since very large hailstones are common.
+While most hailstorms contain small frozen chunks of water, these hailstones must have been very large.
+A miracle occurred that afternoon when these hailstones fell from the sky.
+But the miracle was not the size of the hailstones that killed many in the armies because very large hailstones do occur.
 In recent years, fist size hailstones have destroyed homes, cars, windows, and have killed people.
 The Telegraph documented probably the most significant hailstorm when it reported that 200 people in the Himalayas were killed by giant hailstones.
 The miracle that occurred for Joshua was that God commanded the hailstones to drop unexpectedly.
 This event also suggests that the sky contained clouds.

 Then Joshua spoke to the Lord in the day when the Lord delivered up the Amorites before the sons of Israel, and he said in the sight of Israel,